Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors

 \subsection{Benchmark Evaluation Metrics}

-We use balanced accuracy metric to evaluate the performance of factuality systems due to the imbalance of factually consistent and inconsistent summaries in the benchmark.
-We refer readers to \citet{Laban2022SummaCRN} for further justification of using balanced accuracy as the evaluation metric.
-In each dataset, a factuality system selects a threshold for \textsc{Sota}, \textsc{Xformer} and \textsc{Old}, respectively, based on the performance on the corresponding validation set.
-The chosen thresholds convert raw scores from factuality systems into binary labels for balanced accuracy evaluation.
+We use balanced accuracy to evaluate the performance of factuality metrics due to the imbalance of factually consistent and inconsistent summaries.
+We refer readers to \citet{Laban2022SummaCRN} for further justification of balanced accuracy as the evaluation metric.
+In each dataset, a factuality metric selects a threshold for \textsc{FtSota}, \textsc{EXformer} and \textsc{Old}, respectively, based on the performance on the corresponding validation set.
+The chosen thresholds convert raw scores from metrics into binary labels for balanced accuracy evaluation.
 We provide a weighted average of performance across all datasets in the benchmark (see Table~\ref{tab:cnndm_xsum_eval}).